 Step 3: Research / Put it to the Test

 Ok, so you went through the steps and have settled on what you think is the name of all names.

 Before you start throwing your moniker on everything, there are a few considerations that your name must be vetted through.
 I want you to avoid, to the best of your ability, the potential issues that could result from an improperly or poorly chosen band name.
 You don’t want to find out later on that:

-- Bookers or promoters feel your name is not marketable; making it harder for you to get gigs
+- Bookers or promoters feel your name is not marketable, or maybe even offensive, making it harder for you to get gigs.

 Plug your stage name into search engines to see what comes up

 You may be surprised that the name you thought was super creative is actually used quite often.
 The reverse is also true.
 You might get lucky, and a name you were worried might yield too many search results is actually usable.

 In 2015, Band Camp came up with a do not use list of the 10 most common band names.
 Consider yourself warned:

 If you managed to avoid those common names, try typing your new stage name into a search engine to see what pops up in the results.
 Keep in mind that searching for your name through specific search engines, such as Google, will yield localized results based on your IP address.
 This could mean that your results are not accurate in letting you know if a name has been used throughout the country.